Architecture: Relational Databases

 A simple idea would be ordering data in the way we want to query it.
 Unfortunately, in relational databases, it usually happens that we want to query data in multiple ways.
 Therefore, we need a different place to keep our data ordered.

-Indices can be created on one or more columns in a table and multiple indexes can be created on a single table,
+Indexes can be created on one or more columns in a table, and a single table can have multiple indexes.